 The Tolype velleda, commonly known as the Large Tolype Moth, is a moth native to New Mexico.

-These large moths can be found in many different habitats across the state, with their main food source being deciduous trees and shrubs.
+These large moths can be found in many different habitats across the state.
+Their main food source is deciduous trees and shrubs.

-The Large Tolype Moth, on this list of the types of moths in New Mexico, has a wingspan of up to four inches and features intricate patterns on its wings with shades of yellow, brown, and black.
+The Large Tolype Moth, which is on this list of moth types in New Mexico, has a wingspan of up to four inches and intricate patterns on its wings in shades of yellow, brown, and black.

 They look relatively similar to other types of moths in New Mexico.